keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/deployment-flow.md

 kubectl get events -n <namespace> .
 ```

-The `kubectl apply` occurs at beginning of the deployment
+The `kubectl apply` occurs at the beginning of the deployment
 but the created pods are blocked and in pending state
 until all the required pre-deployment tasks/evaluation
 defined on either the KeptnApp or Workload level pass.
 Only then are the pods bound to a node and deployed.

-The Keptn Lifecycle Toolkit implements a [Permit Scheduler Plugin](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#permit)
-that blocks the creation of the pods until all the pre-conditions are fulfilled.

 ## Summary of deployment flow